rudrapratap-art/telegram/telegram-bot-project/README.md

 2. Run:
    .\.venv\Scripts\python.exe src\bot.py

-Deploy to Render (summary)
+Deploy to Render (Docker)

+1. Ensure repo on GitHub contains Dockerfile, src/bot.py, requirements.txt.
+2. In Render dashboard -> New -> Web Service
-- Push repo to GitHub.
+   - Connect GitHub repo
-- Create a Render service (Docker).
+   - Environment: Docker
+   - Dockerfile path: Dockerfile
+3. In Environment settings add SECRET:
-- Set TELEGRAM_BOT_TOKEN in Render's environment settings.
+   - TELEGRAM_BOT_TOKEN = <your bot token>
-- Deploy.
+4. Deploy.
+Monitor logs in Render to confirm startup.

+Notes:
+- Do NOT commit cookies.txt or .env.
+Use Render secrets for tokens.
+- If some reels are private, provide cookies via secure mechanism outside the repo.